miladtoutounchian/pythonalg/README.md

 1. This problem modeled as sequence prediction problem.
 Therefore, the RNN deep learning network was deployed
 2. To overcome sparsity, auto-encoder was used.
 The dataset and its feature vector was large
 3. The performance was measured by recall, precision and F1 score.
+Please read the paper: Temporal Behavioral Modeling for Recommendation A Deep Learning Approach_v2.pdf